 The process is quite complex and not suitable for beginners.
 Given its complexity, it is beyond the scope of this guide.
-But don’t worry, we’ve covered everything in detail in another article on the site.
+But don’t worry, we’ve explained how to install Kodi on iOS if you need help.

 It’s also possible to install Kodi on iOS by using Cydia on a jailbroken device, but many users don’t want to risk voiding their warranty.
 However, if you have an older iOS gadget that you’re willing to take a few risks with, it’s certainly the easier approach.

 For the other platforms, just get the installation file and follow the on-screen instructions.
 You will have Kodi running on your device in minutes.

 Download: Kodi (Free)